Superposition28/TheSimpsonsGame/Readme.md

 ```powershell
 .\main.ps1
 ```
-then select each option in order and the script should handle the rest
+then select each option in order

 [0] Run all scripts // self explanatory, and untested...